pellcorp/creality-wiki/docs/faq.md

 If you want to revert to normal guppyscreen just uninstall and reinstall from Helper Script, I do not provide a script to do this automatically

+Please note that GrumpyScreen is a vastly simplified version of Guppyscreen:

+- No Gcode execution
+- No Belts & Shake
+- No Input Shaper
+- No Bed Mesh
+- No TMC Metrics
+- No Tuning (other than during a print)
+- No Limits
+- No Power Devices (wtf that is)

+We focus on polishing a subset of features and we added some additional ones:

+- Factory Reset
+- E-Stop on more screens
+- Setting chamber temp targets

+The Belt Shaper calibration macros from GuppyScreen remain and can be executed from fluidd or mainsail